gracel01/ECE5610Lab/Lab3Data/README (2).md

 :-------------------------:|
 ![](3Data/MOSFET_switching_on.bmp) |

-8. Measure tc(OFF), trv and tfi in the turn-OFF switching characteristics. tc(OFF) = 934ns,trv = 103s , tfi = 5.44ns.
+7. Measure tc(OFF), trv and tfi in the turn-OFF switching characteristics. tc(OFF) = 934ns,trv = 103s , tfi = 5.44ns.

-9. Calculate the average switching power loss during the turn-OFF.
+8. Calculate the average switching power loss during the turn-OFF.
 I calculated the average switching power loss during the turn-OFF to be Psw​≈Average VDSxAverage ID​xtc​(ON)= 43.4E-6 W.

-3.6.2 Open the file Power_pole_Diode.sch.
-Take a moment to examine the circuit, and then perform the following measurements.
+3.6.2
+Assignments:
+1. The schematic above has a diode MUR2020.
+Obtain the turn-ON and turn-OFF switching characteristics of the diode similar to the way used for obtaining the MOSFET characteristics.

+2. Estimate the average switching power loss during turn-ON and turn-OFF switching characteristics of the diode similar to the way used for obtaining the MOSFET characteristics.